IT security consultant during the week, pilot at the weekend.

 In the last two decades I have carried out hundreds of security assessments and provided consultancy across a large number of verticals all over the world; from finance and retail to aerospace and everything inbetween.
 I’ve worked with most of the major global companies within these.
 I was involved with the creation of CBEST/STAR with the Bank of England and CREST.

-In the security world I specialise in Application Security, Offensive AI and Wireless Security - the general trend in my blog posts and research.
+In the security world I specialise in Application Security, Offensive AI and Wireless Security - the general trend in my research.

-I’m comfortable both in a debugger working through assembly code doing some POP POP RET - manually constructing ROP chains and sitting down around a table with C-level executives.
+I’m comfortable both in a debugger working through assembly code doing some POP POP RET - manually constructing ROP chains or writing custom shellcode and sitting down around a table with C-level executives.

 When not at a computer I can usually be found flying a plane with that other kind of cloud.